Nuclear stress test

-First, your doctor will ask you some questions about your medical history and how often and strenuously you exercise.
-This helps determine the amount of exercise that's appropriate for you during the test.
-Your doctor will also listen to your heart and lungs for any abnormalities that might affect your test results.
+Your care provider asks questions about your medical history and how often and actively you exercise.
+This helps set safe limits for your exercise.
+Your provider also listens to your heart and lungs for anything that might affect your test results.

 Why it's done

-The radiotracer may feel cold when it's first injected into your arm.
-It takes about 20 to 40 minutes for your heart cells to absorb the radiotracer.
-Then, you'll lie still on a table and have your first set of images taken while your heart is at rest.
+The substance may feel cold when it goes into your arm.
+It takes a few minutes for your heart cells to absorb it.
+Then you lie still on a table.
+The health care provider takes the first set of images of your heart.

 What you can expect

-After you stop exercising, you might be asked to stand still for several seconds and then lie down for a period of time with the monitors in place.
-Your doctor can watch for any abnormalities as your heart rate and breathing return to normal.
+After the exercise is done, you might be asked to stand still for a few seconds and then lie down for a short while.
+Your health care provider continues to watch your heartbeat and breathing during this time.

-When the test is complete, you may return to normal activities unless your doctor tells you otherwise.
-The radioactive material will naturally leave your body in your urine or stool.
-Drink plenty of water to help flush the dye out of your system.
+The radioactive tracer leaves the body in the urine or stool.
+Drink plenty of water to help flush it out of your system.

-- Normal blood flow during exercise and rest.
-You may not need further tests.
+- Typical blood flow during exercise and rest.
+You might not need any more tests.

-- Normal blood flow during rest, but not during exercise.
-Part of your heart isn't receiving enough blood when you're exerting yourself.
-This might mean that you have one or more blocked arteries (coronary artery disease).
+- Typical blood flow during rest, but not during exercise.
+Part of the heart doesn't get enough blood during exercise.
+This might mean there are one or more blocked arteries, which is coronary artery disease.

 - Low blood flow during rest and exercise.
-Part of your heart isn't getting enough blood at all times, which could be due to severe coronary artery disease or a previous heart attack.
+Part of the heart doesn't get enough blood at all times.
+This could be due to severe coronary artery disease or an earlier heart attack.